Paul Goldschmidt Player Props: Cardinals vs. Rockies

 - The Rockies pitching staff ranks last in the league with a collective 7.3 strikeouts per nine innings.

-- Rockies pitchers combine to give up 153 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- The Rockies allow the fourth-most home runs in baseball (156 total, 1.4 per game).

-- Flexen gets the start for the Rockies, his sixth of the season.
-He is 0-5 with an 8.08 ERA and 33 strikeouts in 45 2/3 innings pitched.
+- Blach (1-0) gets the starting nod for the Rockies, his third this season.

-- The right-hander last pitched on Sunday against the Oakland Athletics, when he tossed 3 2/3 innings, allowing five earned runs while giving up four hits.
+- The left-hander last pitched on Sunday against the Oakland Athletics, when he went five scoreless innings while giving up three hits.

-- The 29-year-old has an ERA of 8.08, with 6.5 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .332 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.